 Experiencing a panic attack can be terrifying.
-It’s not only a mental thing either.
-An attack has physical symptoms as well, including shaking, disorientation, nausea, irregular heartbeats, dizziness and others signs.
+It’s not just the acute fear and anxiety; an attack has physical symptoms as well, including shaking, disorientation, nausea, irregular heartbeats, and dizziness.
 These symptoms aren’t dangerous, but they certainly feel like they are.
-Some people when they first experience a panic attack mistake it for a heart attack, believing they are going to collapse or even die.
+Some people even mistake panic attacks for cardiac arrest, and seek medical attention believing they are going to collapse or even die.

 Understanding panic attacks, and knowing what to do when you’re having one, is the best way to manage them.

 Symptoms of a panic attack can vary depending on the individual.
 A person might feel a few or all of the common symptoms.
-Each attack can bring on different symptoms too.
-That makes it difficult for people to always identify when they’re having on.
-Here are a few of the most common symptoms people report feeling:
+Each attack can bring also on different symptoms.
+That makes it difficult for people to always identify when they’re having a panic attack.
+Here are a few of the most common symptoms people report:

 Psychiatrists, researchers, and doctors still aren’t entirely sure what causes panic attacks.
-They are linked to panic disorder, but not always.
+They are usually linked to a panic disorder, but not always.
 Some possible causes could be biology, life changes, or stress.
-Panic attacks can run in families too.
-Women are twice as likely to get then compared to men.
-Psychiatrists also say that once you experience one you are at higher risk of having another.
+Panic attacks can run in families.
+Women are twice as likely to experience acute panic as compared to men.
+Psychiatrists also say that once you experience one, you are at higher risk of having another.

-There are a few things people can do to calm themselves during a panic attack.
-This can help stop or reduce the length of the attack.
+There are a few things you can due to calm yourself during a panic attack.
+These can also help stop or reduce the length of the attack:

 After the panic attack has subsided, there are a few things you can do.
 Some psychiatrists recommend people carry on with the task they had been doing previously.
 This prevents you from giving complete control to the fear.
 Other doctors recommend going somewhere quiet to recuperate.

-There is no physical danger from having one, however, if you experience them regularly, look into seeking the assistance of a psychiatrist.
-A psychiatrist will be able to identify what is causing them and help you manage them.
-Contact our team today to discuss how we can yelp with panic attacks and anxiety disorder.
+There is no physical danger from having a panic attack.
+However, if you experience them regularly, look into seeking the assistance of a psychiatrist.
+Repeated panic attacks can be a sign of a greater panic disorder, which can be helped through both medication and counseling.
+A good psychiatrist can help identify the root cause of your panic attacks and come up with a treatment.
+Contact our practice today to discuss how we can help treat your underlying anxiety or panic disorder.